bfarmilo/db_connect/README.md

 19. generally make table editable -- repurpose Markman input for main tables ??
 20. ~~Close docker container at app.close~~
 21. ~~Search by author~~
-22. **PRIORITY** Lazy loading and overall better handling of PDF documents - see reportViewer?
+22. Lazy loading and overall better handling of PDF documents - see reportViewer?
 23. Put full PDF in Patent window (toggle with fulltext, remember offsets when switching)
   - use % of scroll to estimate position in PDF based on text start & end?
   - use page load architecture from reportviewer rather than zoom based imageview
 24. ~~For Patent view have 'compact view' where only 5-10 lines of notes or watch are visible when selected~~
-25. Change 'ChangeDB' and mode toggles to drop-selects

 ### Build Notes: